Arham4/compiler-design-cs4386/README.md

-# CS 4386 - Project 1: Terminal Token Identifier
+# CS 4386 - Project 2: Abstract Syntax Tree

-This codebase uses Cup and JFlex to generate a scanner that follows rules for terminals that are given.
+This codebase uses Cup and JFlex to generate an abstract syntax tree that follows rules for terminals and nonterminals that are given.
+The goal is to be able to identify that a language is being parsed correctly and that the states are transitioning in an expected manner.
+If the abstract syntax tree is correct, then the output should be as expected.

 ## Instructions